OrbitalEnergyGroupInc . (NYSE:OEG) Shares Gap Up to $0.78

-Shares of OrbitalEnergyGroupInc .
-(NYSE:OEG) gapped up prior to trading on Monday .
+OrbitalEnergyGroupInc .
+(NYSE:OEG) shares gapped up prior to trading on Monday .
 The stock had previously closed at $0.78, but opened at $0.89.
 OrbitalEnergyGroupInc . shares last traded at $0.78, with a volume of 96,448 shares changing hands.

 Separately, Zacks Investment Research cut shares of OrbitalEnergyGroupInc . from a “hold” rating to a “sell” rating in a research note on Saturday, August 22nd.